-When it comes to animation and games (most often referred to as “interactive” voiceover), the producers who are most likely to hire you are after original character voices.
-And if you are among those compelled to do character voices, then you absolutely must continue to flex that character muscle with regularity, otherwise these skills will atrophy.
+When it comes to animation and games—most often referred to as “interactive” voiceover—the producers who are most likely to hire you are after original character voices.
+As a voice actor, you absolutely must continue to flex that character muscle with regularity.
+Otherwise, these voice acting skills will atrophy.
 This is, in part, what makes you valuable as a talent.

 1. Begin with an impersonation of an impersonation.